Controllable Capillary Assembly of Magnetic Ellipsoidal Janus Particles into Tunable Rings, Chains and Hexagonal Lattices

 In~\figref{phase} we construct the phase diagram for assembled structures of particles as a function of horizontal $\bar{B}_x$ and vertical $\bar{B}_z$ magnetic field-strengths, showing chains (diamonds), locally-ordered clusters (squares), rings (circles), disordered alignments (triangles), and hexagonal lattice structures (pentagons).
 Locally-ordered structures are formed when external magnetic fields are turned off or only a very weak vertical magnetic field $-0.1<\bar{B}_z< 0.3$ is applied.
 Disordered structures occur when the upward magnetic field is much stronger than the horizontal magnetic field $\bar{B}_z > 1.7 \bar{B}_x$.
-In this case, the particles take small tilt angle $\varphi<30^{\circ}$, where the deformation of the interface is absent or negligible.
+In this case, the particles take a small tilt angle $\varphi<30^{\circ}$, where the deformation of the interface is absent or negligible.
 The particles form hexagonal lattices once a strong horizontal field is applied along with an upward magnetic field satisfying $\bar{B}_x/\bar{B}_y>0.6$.
 Chains are formed when a strong horizontal magnetic field and a downward magnetic field is applied, in the range $\bar{B}_x/|\bar{B}_z| > 0.4$.
 The particles assemble into rings when the downward magnetic field is much stronger than the horizontal field $|\bar{B}_z|/\bar{B}_x > 2.5$.

-In summary, we demonstrated the controllable self-assembly of ellipsoidal magnetic Janus particles into clusters, chains, hexagonal lattices and ring-like structures which can be reconfigured rapidly iby applying external magnetic fields.
-Our results describe a possible way of creating highly ordered and, more importantly, tunable structures for material assembly.
-Possible applications are ubiquitous not only in the bottom up formulation of micro/nano-structured surfaces and materials, but also where the ease of reconfiguration by applying an external magnetic field is of advantage, such as advanced display, sensor and soft robotics technologies.
+In summary, we demonstrated the controllable self-assembly of ellipsoidal magnetic Janus particles into clusters, chains, hexagonal lattices and ring-like structures which can be reconfigured rapidly \revisedtext{by} applying external magnetic fields. \revisedtext{Our results describe a possible way of creating highly ordered and, more importantly, tunable structures at fluid-fluid or nematic-fluid~\cite{Wang2019PRL} interfaces} for material assembly.
+Possible applications are \revisedtext{omnipresent} not only in the bottom up \revisedtext{fabrication} of micro/nano-structured surfaces and materials, but also where the ease of reconfiguration by applying an external magnetic field is of advantage, such as advanced display, sensor and soft robotics technologies. \revisedtext{By applying additionally an oscillating magnetic field, the assembled structures are supposed to propel as colloidal swimmers~\cite{Dreyfus2005,Snezhko2011,Lumay2013,Sukhov2019,XieHe2019}, which hold great potential for cargo delivery in biomedical and microfluidic applications.}